Trip.com Group (TCOM) Shares Crater Amid Questions Over AI Price Adjustment Tool, Anti-Monopoly Regulatory Probe; Securities Class Action Pending -- Hagens Berman

-SAN FRANCISCO, March 19, 2026 (GLOBE NEWSWIRE) -- A securities class action lawsuit has been filed against China’s largest online travel agency, Trip.com Group (NASDAQ: TCOM), seeking to represent investors who purchased Trip.com securities between April 30, 2024 and January 13, 2026.
+SAN FRANCISCO , March 23, 2026 (GLOBE NEWSWIRE) -- A securities class action lawsuit has been filed against China’s largest online travel agency, Trip.com Group (NASDAQ: TCOM), seeking to represent investors who purchased Trip.com securities between April 30, 2024 and January 13, 2026.

 The lawsuit follows the 17% decline in the price of Trip.com American Depositary Shares on January 14, 2026.
 The selloff, which wiped out billions of dollars of the company’s market capitalization, was triggered by the company’s announcement that it is the subject of an investigation by regulators in China pursuant to the Anti-Monopoly Law of the People’s Republic of China.